jefersonla/botlib/README.md

 ---

-### Brazilians
+### Fala português?

 [Clique aqui](LEIAME.md) para ver o README em português.

 ## Introduction

-Robozino is a framework for control custom robots, it's compatible with arduino and platformio(TODO), and make it simple as instantiate an object.
+Robozino is a framework for control custom robots, it's compatible with Arduino and PlatformIO(TODO) platforms, and make control simple as instantiate an object.

 ## About